-Of these applicants, only 21,869 (41%) were accepted.
-Looking at these numbers tells us that, out of all the people who applied, more than half did not get into a single school.
-Ten years ago, the acceptance rate was 44%.
+Of these applicants, only 23,810 (43%) were accepted.
+Looking at these numbers tells us that, out of all the people who applied, more than half did not get into a single school, and the number of applicants continues to trend upward:

-Looking at this chart, we can gain a clearer picture of the applicants – there are more than ever.
 So why is medical school so hard to get into?
-Simply put, the applicant pool has grown 25% in the last decade, and the number of available spots has not grown with it.
+Simply put, the applicant pool has continued to grow over the last decade (despite a dip in last year’s total), and the number of available spots has not grown with it.

 You must have heard of the doctor shortages on the news.
 This may lead you to believe that med schools are welcoming more applicants than ever with open arms.
 However, that is not the case.
 Even with new med schools opening up, there are not enough seats available for all qualified applicants.